geogardenclub/geogardenclub.github.io/docs/develop/design/data-model.md

 Finally, in order to safely delete a Seed instance, it must not have been used to sow any Plantings.
 So that we don't have to search through all the Plantings across an entire chapter, the Seed entity provides a field called sowSeedCount.
 This field is initialized to zero and incremented whenever a Seed instance is referenced in the sowSeedID field of a new Planting.
 A Seed instance can only be deleted when the sowSeedCount is zero.

 :::warning SowSeedCount is never decremented
-In the beta release, sowSeedCount is incremented each time a Planting specifies it as their sowSeedID.
+In the 1.0 release, sowSeedCount is incremented each time a Planting specifies it as their sowSeedID.
 It is not reliably decremented.
-Because of this, in the beta release, once a Seed is created and used once as the sowSeedID, it can not be deleted.
+Because of this, in the 1.0 release, once a Seed is created and used once as the sowSeedID, it can not be deleted.
 The only time you can delete a Seed is before it has ever been used as a sowSeedID in a Planting.
 :::

 :::info plantingID field is currently optional